 The President made clear that not everyone identifies as “male” or “female” and that soldiers and police enforcing the restrictions will be given instructions to ensure this is not a reason to discriminate against those who do not.

 1st April Economic plan with valué of 12 points of Gross Domestic Product

-1st April How will Peru protect women who are at risk from being confined with a dangerous partner?
+1st April How will Peru protect women who are at risk of being confined with a dangerous partner?

-1st April Lima converts bullfighting ring into temporary shelter for the homeless
+1st April Lima converts bullfighting ring into a temporary shelter for the homeless

 1st April: Withdrawals from pension fund AFP to be allowed up to 2000 soles

 Anyone who has not been “en planilla” or on the books of a company for the last six months, will be able to withdraw up to 2000 soles from their pension fund.
 This will apply to 3 million people, roughly half of the total who have pension funds in the AFPs.

 1 400 000 will be able to withdraw the whole amount in their account, as they do not have more than 2000 soles total in their pension fund.

 Those who are still working have the option to not contribute to their pension fund in April or May, thus retaining an extra 10% of their wage in these two months.